karpathy/llama2.c/README.md

 Figured it's possible to reuse my existing discord channel (that I use for my [zero to hero youtube series](https://karpathy.ai/zero-to-hero.html)), see #llama2c channel on [discord](https://discord.gg/3zy8kqD9Cp), for any quick questions, related discussions, etc.

+## contributing

+A few words on this repo and the kinds of PRs that are likely to be accepted.
+What is the goal of this repo?
+Basically I think there will be a lot of interest in training or finetuning custom micro-LLMs (think ~100M - ~1B params, but let's say up to ~10B params) across a large diversity of applications, and deploying them in edge-adjacent environments (think MCUs, phones, web browsers, laptops, etc.).
+I'd like this repo to be the simplest, smallest, most hackable repo to support this workflow, both training and inference.
+In particular, this repo is not a complex framework with a 1000 knobs controlling inscrutible code across a nested directory structure of hundreds of files.
+Instead, I expect most applications will wish to create a fork of this repo and hack it to their specific needs and deployment platforms.

+People who care about deployment efficiency above all else should look at [llama.cpp](https://github.com/ggerganov/llama.cpp).
+This repo still cares about efficiency, but not at the cost of simplicity, readability or portability.
+Basically, I expect that a lot of people come to this repo because the training code is 2 readable .py files and the inference code is 500 lines of C. So I'd like this to continue to be a kind of simplest "reference implementation" that can be easily hacked in a separate fork into whatever downstream application people are excited about.
+It shouldn't be full-featured.
+It shouldn't take 100 different options or settings.
+It shouldn't be the most efficient.
+A few examples:

+- someone re-ordered two loops to improve data locality for a small efficieny win => instant merge.
+- someone added the one line "pragma omp parallel for", which allows you to compile with OpenMP and dramatically speed up the code, or acts as just a comment if you don't compile it that way => instant merge.
+- bug fixes and touchups etc. => happy to merge

+A few examples of PRs are that are not an excellent fit:

+- adding more than several #ifdefs all over the place in code.
+If they are localized / few, might be okay.
+- adding a lot of code that is very specific to some specific platform (e.g. MCUs, or some special version of linux or processor).
+These may be a better fit for forks of the project, and I am very happy to maintain a list of these forks in section below.
+- adding hundreds of lines of code to run.c that are only active in specific scenarios or platforms.

+If your candidate PRs have elements of these it doesn't mean they won't get merged, it just means they will make it into the gray territory.
+TLDR: I am eager to merge any mostly small, mostly localized, broadly applicable, clean changes that improve the efficiency and portability of the repo, while keep its hackability and readability.
+I appreciate all PRs seeking to help me improve the project, thank you! <3.

+## notable forks

+- [llama2.rs](https://github.com/gaxler/llama2.rs) by @gaxler: a Rust port of this project

 ## License

 MIT